bryango/cheznix/doc/clan.md

   So one should probably ssh into hostB and run the copy there directly.

-- Edit secrets: clan vars generate $TARGET --regenerate --generator $SERVICE
+- Edit secrets: clan vars generate $TARGET --regenerate --generator $SERVICE -
+- Trick: use nixos-rebuild dry-build, find out the .drv and then simply do the nix build .drv on the build machine (this way one can safely detach).
 ## Introduction

 Clan integrates all the state of the arts solutions to provision and manage servers